jcolag/entropy-arbitrage/2021-06-24-methuselah.md

  > Captain's log, stardate 5843.7.
 The Enterprise is in the grip of a raging epidemic.
 Three crewmen have died and twenty-three others have been struck down by Rigelian fever.
 In order to combat the illness, Doctor McCoy needs large quantities of ryetalyn, which is the only known antidote for the fever.
 Our sensors have picked up sufficient quantities of pure ryetalyn on a small planet in the Omega system.
 We are beaming down to secure this urgently needed material.

-We've had many references to [Rigel](https://en.wikipedia.org/wiki/Rigel) through the series, so I won't bother to detail the star, here.
+We've had many references to {% wiki Rigel|Rigel|en %} through the series, so I won't bother to detail the star, here.
 "The Omega system" is a nonsensical phrase that feels like it was wedged in to justify prior bogus star/planet names.

-Ryetalyn is new, though it's worth noting the similarity in name to Ritalin, the trade name under which the now-famous stimulant [methylphenidate](https://en.wikipedia.org/wiki/Methylphenidate) is sold.
+Ryetalyn is new, though it's worth noting the similarity in name to Ritalin, the trade name under which the now-famous stimulant {% wiki Methylphenidate|methylphenidate|en %} is sold.
 Given that methylphenidate was used to treat attention deficit disorders as early as the 1960s and the Ritalin name appears to have been in use sometime before 1960, this is a strong confirmation that the Federation's pharmaceutical industry is built around corporations that compete on brand names, despite the fact that the crew seems to think that it's just naturally occurring.

  > **FLINT**: Flint.
 You will leave my planet.

-Given that his name will turn out to be a clue to what's going on, I'll point out that [flint](https://en.wikipedia.org/wiki/Flint) is a form of quartz where the crystals are too small to be seen.
+Given that his name will turn out to be a clue to what's going on, I'll point out that {% wiki Flint|flint|en %} is a form of quartz where the crystals are too small to be seen.
 It has been used in early cutting tools, for igniting sparks, and as gemstones in various ancient cultures.

  > **KIRK**: Mister Flint, if anything happens to us, four deaths and then my crew comes down and takes that ryetalyn.
  >